 As an artist, Anthony’s vision flows from what is perceived to what is felt and finally, to what is seen and his photographic approach often involves spending extended periods of time within a location to experience its unique energy before raising his camera to make a photo.
 The resulting imagery is striking in its simultaneous ability to be both emotionally compelling and visually stimulating.
 The vibrant color palette, layering and creative use of light are arresting and combine to convey a true sense of serenity.
 Anthony’s artistic vision and creative approach succeed in the very rare quality of capturing a true sense of time and place that draw us into his images allowing the viewer to “experience” the beauty of the natural world.

-Anthony was honored in being selected by the Andy Warhol Foundation as an artist in residence and also with solo art exhibitions including a permanent exhibition titled Natures Places and Faces.
-His work is featured in support of a number of local conservation organizations including the Nature Conservancy, the Clean Water Partnership and the U.S. Fish & Wildlife Service on Long Island.
-This includes broadcast, print and social media.
-Anthony is a former member of the East End Arts Council Board of Directors and is currently serving on the Board of Friends of Wertheim National Wildlife Refuge.
+Anthony was honored in being selected by the Andy Warhol Foundation as an artist in residence and also with solo art exhibitions including a permanent exhibition titled Natures Places and Faces at The Center for Conservation gallery.
+His work is featured in support of a number of local conservation organizations and has been exhibited in a number of galleries including South Hampton Cultural Center, The Gallery at East End Arts, FotoFoto Gallery, The Islip Art Museum, Long Island Photo Gallery and others.
+Anthony is a former member of the East End Arts Council and the Friends of Wertheim National Wildlife Refuge boards of directors.